 You also get a new feature key to enable optional products or services when you purchase them.
 After you register your Firebox or any new feature, you can synchronize your Firebox feature key with the feature keys kept in your registration profile on the WatchGuard website.

 To learn how to activate your Firebox and get a feature key, see Get a Firebox Feature Key.

 We recommend that you record your network information before and after you configure your Firebox.
 Use the first list for your network IP addresses before you put the device into operation.

 |List 1: Network IP addresses without the Firebox|

 |Public Server(s) (if applicable)||

-Use the second table for your network IP addresses after you put the Firebox into operation.
+Use the second list for your network IP addresses after you put the Firebox into operation.